Director of Environmental Affairs

-Foster Farms has been a family-owned and operated company for four generations.
-Since our founding days back in 1939, we have always been committed to providing consumers with the highest-quality, best-tasting poultry products available.
-The hope is that our commitment to excellence, honesty, quality, service, and our people will shine through in everything we do.
+Foster Farms has been serving families since 1939.
+Since the founding days, Foster Farms has always been committed to providing consumers with the highest-quality, best-tasting poultry products available.
+Our commitment to excellence, honesty, quality, service, and our valued TEAM Members will shine through in everything we do.

-We are always looking for talented individuals to join the Foster Farms team.
+Foster Farms is always looking for talented individuals to join the Foster Farms TEAM.
 We offer the experience of a large organization, but operate like a family business.
-More than half of our job openings are filled by internal promotion, and we encourage employees to gain a variety of experiences across different functional groups.Job Description
+More than half of our job openings are filled by internal promotion, and we encourage TEAM Members to gain a variety of experiences across different functional groups.Job Description

 PURPOSE OF POSITION:

 Primary Purpose: Provide corporate direction on environmental compliance matters and activities in all aspects of corporate and field-level operations.
 Maintain effective relationships with corporate and field-level managers, plant supervisory personnel, and federal, state, and local regulatory officials.
 Develop, direct, and maintain corporate environmental programs for more than 200 facilities in California, Oregon, Washington, Colorado, Arkansas, Alabama, and Louisiana.
 Analyze federal, state, and local regulations for applicability to operations and create or modify programs accordingly, provide environmental litigation support, perform comprehensive environmental audits at Foster Farms facilities, report and oversee emergency response issues, manage all aspects of remediation activities, investigate employee pesticide exposures, train Foster Farms personnel on environmental topics, manage due diligence assessments during property transactions, negotiate penalties and other compliance matters with regulatory agencies, and respond to public concerns.